It was dark when Laura woke.

 THE LIFE OF TOBIAS GOATHERD

 “When I was a boy, I lived in a little house beside the big city.

 “We could see the Great Towers from out our kitchen window.
 Or that’s the way I remember it anyhow.
 I can still picture the way the lights glowed from the lectric towers at night.
 Not always, mind you, but from time to time.
 Whenever the lectric fuel was flowing.

 “I remember we had all manner of lectric contraptions inside that little house.
 One for washing clothing and another for washing dishes.
 And a lectric screen with the most marvelous pictures inside, all moving and talking and acting out all the old showtales.

 “My mother was a teacher.
 My father . . .
 I confess, I no longer remember what my father did.
-They both perished in the fires during the March Mayhem.
-I fled the city soon after with my older sister, and we never returned.
+They both perished in the fires during the May Madness.
+I fled Southside soon after with my older sister, and we never returned.

 “Those were difficult years most everywhere.
 I had it easier than most, I reckon.
 My sister took up with one of the Guardsmen.
 He gave us food and kept us safe from some of the camp’s rougher elements.
 When the Guardsmen went east, he defected to the Illinoy militia and thus continued to look out for us.